SkyfallWasTaken/vortex.email/README.md

 - Bun
 - Node.js (to actually run the project)

-Additionally, if you want to run the server, we recommend:

-- Docker
-- Caddy
+It's also recommended to install Docker so you can run the SMTP server.

 ### Building the SMTP server